secretsharer/mtg_app/README.md

 ##TODO:
 App.js: Apply sorting within switch statement to minimize arrays in memory
-        Experiment with math on the window to load cards sooner
+        Experiment with math on the window to load cards sooner Fix duplicate keys `contains` hack to prevent duplicate cards w no urls or sets from filling grid

 CardsGrid.js: Refactor from class component to functional component, might do this rn anyway :)
               Chips.js: Move MUI styles from component to App.css
               Find a solution that shows all card info AND reflows better than the gridList, like ScrollingCards does, but without the tooltip hack.

 App.css, App.js: Make Search Cards input responsive
                  Take more time to style the app